Made with Tripod.com

 Click on the headings at left to see more.

 I am a journalist and technical writer with a background in information systems.
 I worked for several years as a software developer and a development team leader before returning to school to complete a degree in journalism.
 While attending Southern Illinois University Carbondale, I wrote numerous editorials and news stories for the school paper, the Daily Egyptian.
-I have also written for the Southern Health Magazine and still contribute to the Community Magazine Group.
+I have also written for the Southern Health Magazine and have contributed to the Community Magazine Group.
+In 2008 I moved to Las Vegas to start Las Vegas Health, a consumer health care magazine, under the auspices of the Las Vegas Review-Journal.
+That was discontinued in 2011.